-Important: This visa is a strictly temporary option.
-It will not lead to a permanent visa.
+Important: This visa is a strictly temporary visa and has no pathway to permanent residency.

 The cost for this visa is either A$ 5000 for a 3-year stay or A$ 10,000 for a 5-year stay.

-If you have questions about any of the above-mentioned visas or are unsure if you would qualify, please don’t hesitate to contact our Migration Agent for a consultation.
-We offer face-to-face appointments in the Winchester Business centre as well as consultation by Skype, Whatsapp, Phone or Email if this is more convenient.
+If you have questions about any of the above-mentioned visas or are unsure if you would qualify, please don’t hesitate to contact a Migration Agent for a consultation.
+We offer face-to-face appointments in the Winchester Business centre as well as consultation by Zoom, Whatsapp, Phone or Email if this is more convenient.

 |*** COVID-19 effects on Parent Visas for Australia ***|